 Every speech report I wrote flashes through my mind (especially in those early days).
 Would they hold up in a court of law?
-The realization that I may have written a speech and language assessment report that could one day be discussed in a courtroom where people could pick apart my skills, sends me in a state of panic.
+The realization that I may have written a speech and language assessment report that could one day be discussed in a courtroom where people could pick apart my skills, sends me into a state of panic.

-Anyone else feel a sense of panic?
+Does anyone else feel a sense of panic?

-This is me when I get an email or sit in a presentation about “legal” practices with IEP’s and reports.
+This is me when I get an email or sit in a presentation about “legal” practices with IEPs and reports.

 Collecting Background Information For Speech Assessments

-Today, I wanted to share why including a thorough background information section in your speech and language assessment reports is important as well as a key component to writing a “legally defensive” report.
+Today, I wanted to share why including a thorough background information section in your speech and language assessment reports is important as well as a key component of writing a “legally defensive” report.
 I will also share what I include in my background information section and some of my tips on “how” to get that information in a timely manner!

-Why do SLPs need to collect detailed background information
+Why do SLPs need to collect detailed background information?

 It’s the law folks.
-Not only do we need to follow eligibility educational code when doing assessments, we also need to document that we tried interventions and considered all background information when determining eligibility.
+Not only do we need to follow the eligibility educational code when doing assessments, but we also need to document that we tried interventions and considered all background information when determining eligibility.